How to Help Kids With ADHD Drive Safely

 Common trouble spots

-• Driving with friends in the car: Having other people in the car can be extremely distracting.
-Consider instituting a no-passengers policy with the caveat that you can reassess once your daughter becomes more comfortable behind the wheel.
-If she is ready to drive with friends in the car, have her practice asking them to be quieter.
+- Driving with friends in the car: Having other people in the car can be extremely distracting.
+Consider instituting a no-passengers policy with the caveat that you can reassess once your child becomes more comfortable behind the wheel.
+If they are ready to drive with friends in the car, have them practice asking them to be quieter.

-• Driving in an unfamiliar place: Being in a new area is distracting in and of itself, but the real danger is navigational tools.
+- Driving in an unfamiliar place: Being in a new area is distracting in and of itself, but the real danger is navigational tools.
 Looking away from the road to check a GPS or map app isn’t safe.
-You might agree that she’ll pull over before typing info into the GPS, and only use the talking navigation while the car is in motion.
+You might agree that they’ll pull over before typing info into the GPS, and only use the talking navigation while the car is in motion.

-• Using the phone while driving: Talking, texting, tweeting, Instagramming—you name it: If it means using the phone while the car is in motion, it’s dangerous.
+- Using the phone while driving: Talking, texting, tweeting, Instagramming—you name it: If it means using the phone while the car is in motion, it’s dangerous.
 This is a place where many parents lay down the law.
-Even if your teenager is not planning on using the phone, the call of the text message noise can be too tempting to avoid.
-The phone should be kept on vibrate and in the glove compartment while she’s on the road.
+Even if your teenager is not planning on using the phone, the call of the text message can be too tempting to avoid.
+The phone should be kept on vibrate and in the glove compartment while they’re on the road.

-• Music: Loud music makes it hard to stay aware of what’s happening outside the car, and looking at the dash to change the radio means taking your eyes off the road.
-If your son is going to play music in the car, make an agreement that he’ll stick to a volume level that doesn’t block out other sound.
-To avoid the temptation to fiddle with the radio, agree that he’ll either choose a station and stay with it or put on a playlist that will last (with no skipping!) for the duration of the ride.
+- Music: Loud music makes it hard to stay aware of what’s happening outside the car, and looking at the dash to change the radio means taking your eyes off the road.
+If your child is going to play music in the car, make an agreement that they’ll stick to a volume level that doesn’t block out other sound.
+To avoid the temptation to fiddle with the radio, agree that they’ll either choose a station and stay with it or put on a playlist that will last (with no skipping!) for the duration of the ride.

-• Speeding: When it comes to staying safe, speeding is a big issue.
-If your son is in a hurry—as ADHD kids often are—the temptation to speed can be hard to resist.
+- Speeding: When it comes to staying safe, speeding is a big issue.
+If your child is in a hurry—as ADHD kids often are—the temptation to speed can be hard to resist.
 Talk honestly about the consequences of speeding, from getting expensive tickets to deadly accidents.
 Don’t sensationalize or sugarcoat.
-Discuss safety precautions and agree on reasonable repercussions if he breaks the rules.
-That way if he gets a ticket, everyone knows what to expect.
+Discuss safety precautions and agree on reasonable repercussions if they break the rules.
+That way if they get a ticket, everyone knows what to expect.

-• Weather: If there’s a serious rainstorm, or traffic is really bad, you might agree that he’ll pull over until things calm down.
+- Weather: If there’s a serious rainstorm, or traffic is really bad, you might agree that they’ll pull over until things calm down.

 “The more you talk and plan,” says Dr. Anderson, “the more you can be sure they’re first and foremost thinking about safety while they’re on the road.”